-The opal in this particular pendant is a classic example of a cross between a dark opal and a crystal.
-Other pages on this site will give you the definitions of these terms but briefly a dark or black opal is a natural solid stone that has been found with dark or black potch (unformed opal) to the rear of the stone, thus giving it a darker and more opaque starker appearance.
+These opal crystal pendants are classic examples of a cross between a dark opal and a crystal.
+Other pages on this site will give you the definitions of these terms but briefly, a dark or black opal is a natural solid stone that has been found with dark or black potch (unformed opal) to the rear of the stone, thus giving it a darker and more opaque starker appearance.

 A crystal opal is not opaque.
 That is, the color is not just surface but can be seen down into the gem because the light is able to penetrate and make it more translucent.

 Not that these laboratory stones don’t look nice.
 They really do.
-Just like a cubic zirconia or other synthetic diamonds.
-It’s difficult to tell the difference and if your budget demands a very low price, that of course is the way to go.
+Just like cubic zirconia or other synthetic diamonds.
+It’s difficult to tell the difference and if your budget demands a very low price, that, of course, is the way to go.

 However, if you can afford to own the real thing, it’s nice to be able to do that, and stones such as the one in question, as aforesaid, are quickly seen to be natural.

 Australian Opals even unset stand out from all other gems in the world because of their very appealing change of color.
 But encased in precious gold and diamonds as this one is, make them stand out even more.
-We hope you enjoyed our description of this delightful pendant.
+We hope you enjoyed our description of these delightful pendants.